 You can take the custom tour in English, including sights that may interest you and some other places that the guide can suggest to you.
 We also offer custom routes in English to other areas in the city.

 It’s becoming more and more fashionable to discover Barcelona by bike, which allows you to see the city’s streets at a slightly faster but still leisurely pace, whilst still being able to enjoy the charms they have to offer.
 There are therefore a growing number of companies that offer bicycle hire, many of which also organise excursions and guided tours to the most popular areas of the city.

 Bike Rental Barcelona

 The museums of the Gothic quarter

 The Gothic Quarter is home to many museums, some of which have some very strangely themed exhibitions, such as the picturesque Frederic Marès Museum.
-As well as the interest in the exhibitions housed within the museum, the building itself often adds to the attraction, such is the case with the ‘Hash Marihuana Cáñamo & Hemp Museum’ in the Palau Mornau, or the ‘Museu Diocesà’- The Gaudí Exhibition Center within the Pia Almoina building, which is in itself of great historical relevance.
+As well as the interest in the exhibitions housed within the museum, the building itself often adds to the attraction, such is the case with the ‘Hash Marihuana Cáñamo & Hemp Museum’ in the Palau Mornau, or the ‘Museu Diocesà’ within the Pia Almoina building, which is in itself of great historical relevance.

 Buildings, mansions and other monuments of the Barri Gòtic

 The streets of the Gothic Quarter are rich with mansions and buildings of historical interest.
 It’s true that some of them have undergone some renovation work, or have even been moved brick by brick from other areas of the city, but this doesn’t take away any of the interest in the buildings that you can see just by walking through the area.